robertdimarco/puzzles/embedly-challenge/README.md

 ## Problem 2 of 3: HTML

-One way to exclude miscellaneous text from an article is to find the [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation) of the depth of the <p> tags for the <article>.
+One way to exclude miscellaneous text from an article is to find the [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation) of the depth of the &lt;p&gt; tags for the &lt;article&gt;.
 For the following HTML we can draw a depth tree like so.

 <pre><code>
 <article>